Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Computing energy functions via polynomial approximations

-is block triangular and can be solved by a block backsubstitution procedure requiring $n^{k-1}$ linear system solutions of size $n$, i.e., we only need to solve triangular linear systems of size $n$ once a Schur decomposition of $\A^\top$ is computed.
-The overall computational complexity of solving \eqref{eq:genLinSys} in the $k$th step of Algorithm~\ref{alg:EnFnctAprx} is thus $O(n^{k+1})$.
-From here, we can compute the solution $\v_k = \kronF{\U}{k}\tilde{\v}_k$.
-The multiplications used to compute $\tilde{\b}$ and $\v_k$ above are performed using a recursive algorithm that exploits the Kronecker-vec relationship and uses level-3 BLAS operations as well.
-We perform a final step to impose symmetry according to Remark~\ref{rem:symmetry}.
-Taken together, the computational complexity of solving the linear systems \eqref{eq:th6} and \eqref{eq:LinSysforvk} for the $k$-th order terms is $O(kmn^k)+O(n^{k+1})$ or $O(n^{k+1})$ if $km<n$.
+{which can be solved by a backsubstitution procedure requiring $n^{k-1}$ dense upper triangular system solutions of size $n$.
+Then, we compute the solution $\tv_k = \kronF{\U}{k}\hat{\v}_k$.
+The overall computational complexity of solving \eqref{eq:genLinSys} in the $k$th step of Algorithm~\ref{alg:EnFnctAprx} is thus $O(n^{k+1})$ using the classical $O(n^2)$ complexity argument for backsubstitution in dense systems.
+Taken together, the computational complexity of solving the linear systems \eqref{eq:th6} and \eqref{eq:LinSysforvk} for the degree $k$ terms is $O(kmn^k)+O(kn^{k+1})$ or $O(n^{k+1})$ if $n>km$.}